Raz-y/Raz-y/README.md

 ## Current Projects and Learning Focus
 👩‍💻 I'm currently working on my Udemy Web Development course final project

-🧠 learning QA, Web Dev and finishing my First Year as a CS student
+🧠 Learning QA, Web Dev and finishing my First Year as a CS student

 🤔 Looking for help with hands-on experience projects and tips on how to kick-start my career